 3. Legal Basis for using personal Information

-We will only use the personal information we hold where we have the consent of the individual to do so and for the purposes noted above.
+We will only use the personal information we hold where we have the consent of the individual to do so and for the purposes noted above or where required to do so by law (see Legal Disclosure below).
 In the case of paid employees, personal information is held and used only as defined in their contract of employment.

 4. When we share your information